iPlumb3r/SEAMLESS/WhereUsed/ReadMe.md

 Where Used
 ==

-This page is dedicated to the identification of other "external" initiatives/project which are using one (or several) SEAMLESS sub-initiatives
+This page is dedicated to the identification of other "external" initiatives/projects which are using one (or several) SEAMLESS sub-initiative(s)

 <table>